parrt/cs601/lectures/threads-pp.md

 * Try to avoid threads.
 * Have a single thread that is the only one to access critical data structures.
 This would be like the GUI event queue.
 (See more in next item.)
 * Serialize access using a single thread.
 GUI event threads are the most obvious example.
 Java's Swing library has the [Event Dispatch Thread](http://docs.oracle.com/javase/tutorial/uiswing/concurrency/dispatch.html) do all of the manipulations on graphics objects.
-Multiple threads right to an event queue and there is a single thread that pulls work off of that queue.
+Multiple threads write to an event queue and there is a single thread that pulls work off of that queue.
 Very convenient in terms of thread safety but makes it slightly inconvenient when you need to react to events.
 If the event handler is a very expensive, the event thread must launch another thread to process it otherwise the entire GUI will freeze while the event is processed.
 * Try to avoid **shared state** between threads
 * If that is not possible, use **immutable objects** if you can:
 ```java